Benlagra/RepData_PeerAssessment1/PA1_template.md

 We can check that each day has 288 observations, corresponding to the 288 = 24x60/5 possible 5-minute intervals, using `table(data$date)`.
 We check as well that each 5-minute interval is present in the 61 days, from 2012-10-01 to 2012-11-30, using `table(data$interval)`.

 Notice that **the identifier for the 5-minute intervals has gaps at the end of each hour**.
 E.g.: the identifier jumps from 55 to 100.
 This correspond to times 00:55 and 01:00 respectively.
 Thus, the identifier runs from 0 to 2355 instead of from 0 to 1440 if it was a continuous label of 5-minute intervals (there are 1440 minutes a day ). **I will not convert this identifier to a time format.** This is justified by the x-axis of the time series plot showed as an exemple in the project description where we see clearely that the 5-minute identifier goes until about 2355.
+It makes sense to define it as an integer since it can be ordered.
+Reading the time of the identifier is straightforward without conversion.
+E.g.: 835 corresponds to the time 08:35.

 The data up to this point need no additional processing or transformation for what follows.
 We will comment on the missing values `NA` later.